-Seventy-three percent of NPC's 2015 Credential-Seeking Cohort (excluding those who transferred and/or earned a degree or certificate) persisted to spring 2016, and half of them returned the following fall.
-NPC's fall-to-fall retention rate is similar to the 54%7 reported as a national comparison, although the national figure is not limited to credential-seekers.
+Sixty-seven percent of NPC's 2016 Credential-Seeking Cohort (excluding those who transferred and/or earned a degree or certificate) persisted to spring 2017, and 43% of them returned the following fall.
+NPC's fall-to-fall retention rate is somewhat lower than the 54% reported as a national comparison.